Bahrain-SEB-15/react-hoot-front-end/build-the-hoot-details-component/README.md

 <Link key={hoot._id} to={`/hoots/${hoot._id}`}>
 ```

-To extract this value for use in our component, we'll make use of the `useParams()` hook.
+To extract this value for use in our component, we'll use the `useParams()` hook.

-Add the following import to `src/components/HootDetails/HootDetails.jsx`:
+Add the following import to the `HootDetails` component:

 ```jsx
 // src/components/HootDetails/HootDetails.jsx